When you apply for retirement, you will be required to

 Partner: Someone you are married to or registered

-least two years prior to your death and they
+for at least two years prior to your

 -